blu3evil/WordMatch/README.md

  ![2.png](pic/2.PNG)

-I use it to search some function usages in tons of code because I am too lazy to setup the enviroment.
+I use WordMatch to quickly search for function usages in tons of code because I'm too lazy to set up a more complex environment.

-I would optimize it in some days,maybe.
+I plan to optimize WordMatch in the future.